NisharAhamedB/freshersbatch-oct16/README.txt

-The folder consists of all the assignments init.
+The folder consists of all the assignments inside it.
 Done by Nishar
 Thank you